Services

 Network Forensic Analysis

-Deep packet analysis for incident investigation and root-cause resolution.
+When proactive measures aren't enough and a crisis arrives, this is the tactical depth that resolves it.
+Deep packet analysis for incident investigation and root-cause resolution — arriving at a scientifically based problem statement, then proving it.
 The service that earned the reputation: "I have witnessed him solve issues that the big 5 couldn't even touch."

 Incident Investigation

 Deep packet analysis when you need to know exactly what happened, when, and how.
-Produces findings suitable for executive, legal, audit, and compliance review.
-Validates competing technical narratives using primary evidence.
+Our team produces findings suitable for executive, legal, audit, and compliance review — validating competing technical narratives using primary evidence.

 Protocol-Level Diagnostics

-TCP, QUIC, BGP, SSL/TLS — protocol-level expertise from the engineer who trained 3,500+ certified forensic technologists and wrote the reference guide.
-Diagnosing failures where documentation is missing, destroyed, or incorrect.
+TCP, QUIC, BGP, SSL/TLS — protocol-level expertise led by the engineer who trained 3,500+ certified forensic technologists and wrote the reference guide, backed by specialist consultants who extend that depth across your engagement.

 Network Security Audits